 Leticia has all of the services one might need and it is a good place to start feeling like I am really in South America [on the flip side, it was nice to get out of the cold that is Bogotá].
 The only negative [in my opinion] is that there are mosquitoes everywhere.
 Way more that I thought I would see, but I have my DEET lotion, and although I wasn’t planning to start taking my malaria medicine until I reached the Ecuadorian Amazon, I started taking it upon arrival so hopefully I will stay disease free.

 I only have 2 goals for my week in Leticia.
-1. Get my visa validated in Brazil and 2. have breakfast, lunch, and dinner in three different countries.
+Goal 1.
+Validate my visa in Brazil.
+Goal 2.
+Eat breakfast, lunch, and dinner in three different countries.
 Otherwise, I am planning on enjoying my leisurely stay in the jungle.

-I’m not planning on doing a tour because I will be doing a long one near the end of my trip although avoiding the “tour guides” may prove to be quite difficult.
-I don’t feel any more unsafe here as a single female than I would as part of a couple/group, and while I will talk to people, I am still avoiding cabs and such.
-[If I am going to get kidnapped by a cab driver, I’d prefer it happen at the end of my trip rather than at the beginning, and for it to happen in a less isolated place.
+I’m not planning on doing a tour.
+I will be doing one near the end of my trip.
+Although avoiding the “tour guides” may prove to be quite difficult.
+I don’t feel any more unsafe here as a single female than I would as part of a couple/group.
+While I will talk to people, I still avoid cabs and such.
+[If I am going to get kidnapped by a cab driver, I’d prefer it happen at the end of my trip.
+I’d also rather it to happen in a less isolated place.
 At least that way, I can have some fun in the meantime].